 Keep in mind that this income increase may push you into a higher tax bracket and may impact the taxes you pay for your Social Security or Medicare.

 If you'd like to reduce the effect of RMDs on your taxes, consider making a qualified charitable distribution (QCD).
-A QCD excludes the amount you donate from taxable income and can be counted toward satisfying your RMD for the year, as long as certain rules are met.
+A QCD would exclude the amount you donate from taxable income and can be counted toward satisfying your RMD for the year, as long as certain requirements are met.

 A tax advisor can help you determine when to take RMDs and if a QCD is appropriate for your situation.

 RMDs for other retirement accounts